Step 1: Plan Your Business Idea

 Is Wisconsin home to America’s Swiss cheese capital?
 Yes, it’s in Monroe just west of Janesville.
 However, because the state’s regulatory system is so modernized there’s very few holes to jump through in terms of licensing or permits.
 You’ve basically got two options here:

-Sure, there’s a fair amount of financial incentives to basing operations in Wisconsin but from the stunning lake views of Bayfield in the north, to the bustle of Madison in the south there’s a 1000 reasons to set up a brick and mortar location as well.
+There’s a fair amount of financial incentives to basing operations in Wisconsin but from the stunning lake views of Bayfield in the north, to the bustle of Madison in the south there’s a 1000 reasons to set up a brick and mortar location as well.
 Furthermore, Wisconsinites know how to back a brand they identify with.

 Take Action: We know picking a spot can be tough if it doesn’t somehow happen naturally through your personal/professional networks.
 If you’d like to brush up on everything that goes into making this decision, refer to our friendly guide on How to Choose the Perfect Location.